-- Students who are in need of immunizations are offered and encouraged to receive any needed immunizations at the hospital's expense. - Students are informed by Occupational Health Services and counseled regarding any limitation in patient contact. - Students are required to receive a flu vaccine each year in September - Students are required to take a Mask Fit Test in March/April. - Occupational Health Services maintains immunization records and recommends follow-up if necessary. - Students exposed to an infectious disease, T.B., etc. are identified by Occupational Health Services and are given the same consideration and treatment as an employee.
+- Students who are in need of immunizations are offered and encouraged to receive any needed immunizations at the hospital's expense. - Students are informed by Occupational Health Services and counseled regarding any limitation in patient contact. - Students are required to receive a flu vaccine each year in September. - Students are required to receive a Covid-19 Vaccine within 1 month of the beginning of school. - Students are required to take a Mask Fit Test each September. - Occupational Health Services maintains immunization records and recommends follow-up if necessary. - Students exposed to an infectious disease, T.B., etc. are identified by Occupational Health Services and are given the same consideration and treatment as an employee.